pegwymonie/okra/README.md

 Rounds:
 * 1 Action per turn.
-* Each action can have a single trivial action performed with it for no penalty.
-* 2 Actions can be combined into a single action if they do not rely on the same parts of the body, but both actions take a -2.
-(Moving, and Shooting.)
+* 2 Actions can be combined into a single action if they do not rely on the same parts of the body.
+	* If one of the actions is trivial, there is no aditional penalty.
+	* If one action requires no check, the other action takes a -1.
+	* If both actions require checks, they both take -2.
   * When two actions are combined they are resolved at the same time.
   * Negative effects caused by failures are applied to the other check.
   * IE, if you fail to gain extra movement with a movement action, the penalty for winded is applied to the action it was combined with.